VidhuVS19/Assignment2AZ/README.md

 Toggle a bulb on/off

-This is the branch that only works when the entire file path is specified locally in main.js
+This is the branch that only works when the entire file path is specified locally in main.js Check the Universal branch for the code that should run anywhere